-- Costs shall mean 'reasonable costs', relating to fees and expenses of witnesses, legal fees and expenses, any other expenses incurred in connection therewith.

-- Cost to follow event mechanism -

-"... the general rule is that the unsuccessful

-party shall be ordered to pay the costs of the
+- Costs shall mean 'reasonable costs', relating to fees and expenses of witnesses, legal fees and expenses, any other expenses incurred in connection therewith. - Cost to follow event mechanism "... the general rule is that the unsuccessful party shall be ordered to pay the costs of the successful party.

-successful party.
-Provided that the Court

-may make an order deviating from the

-general rule for reasons to be recorded in
+Provided that the Court may make an order deviating from the general rule for reasons to be recorded in writing".

-writing".

-- Various considerations while granting costs, including, conduct of parties, whether a party has succeeded; whether a frivolous counter-claim has been made leading to delay; whether a reasonable offer to settle is made, which is unreasonably refused.